 How Sentara Uses Your Information

-Sentara does not sell, trade, rent or share your personal information to organizations outside Sentara Healthcare and its affiliate companies unless required to do so by legal, judicial or governmental proceedings.
+Sentara does not sell, trade, rent, or share your personal information to organizations outside Sentara Health and its affiliate companies unless required to do so by legal, judicial, or governmental proceedings.

 Sentara reserves the right to store and use any information you voluntarily provide for marketing and communications specific to Sentara without additional notice.
 However, Sentara will make every effort to get your permission ("opt-in") for Sentara to contact you in the future.
 You will also have the option of respectfully requesting that Sentara not contact you ("opt-out").

 The information collected about the domain name of the server from which you are visiting is collected in aggregate and used to determine the number of visitors to our site, sources of traffic, and other key indicators of website usage to create a better experience for visitors to Sentara.edu.
 This information does not identify you personally.